Wondering how to tackle Tucson termites?

-As pest control professionals in the industry since 2001, we recommend the following preventative and responsive measures for both deterrence and destruction of these home-hungry invaders.
+As Pest Management professionals in the industry since 2001, we recommend the following preventative and responsive measures for both deterrence and destruction of these home-hungry invaders.

 - Ensure all paint on outside of home is maintained and not exposing wood.